michalrus/interview/README.md

 1. Currently, the parties are not able to perform more than one verification concurrently (within *one* party).
 Easy to fix, but I don’t know if this is required and fixing would further complicate the code.

+1. Timeouts are not tested, but 1) I’ve chosen the `User` actor for behavioral testing and 2) it doesn’t do anything interesting (yet?) with `ProtocolAbort`.

 ## Ideas

 1. Getting rid of `Environment` and running each exchange in separate `akka.actor.FSM`s (children of `User`s and the `Broker`) would probably make the code much cleaner… and we’d be getting clean timeouts for free!